 Many students also secure assistance from the University of Michigan and federal programs, from graduate assistantships and work-study positions, and from a wide variety of external fellowships available to domestic and international students.

-As you weigh your options, carefully review the estimated cost of a Ford School degree--including two years of tuition, fees, housing, food, and other expenses--and request a confidential 'funding-your-degree' advising session with our full-time fellowship manager..
+As you weigh your options, carefully review the estimated cost of a Ford School degree—including two years of tuition, fees, housing, food, and other expenses.
+We are happy to schedule a time to talk with you about fellowships and funding.
+Please contact us at email@example.com or call our office at 734-764-0453 to set up an appointment.

 Securing funding: Tips for success